anubhutisingh-19/anubhuti_master_thesis-1/README.md

     - Mode: `triples`
     Default namespace `kb`

-    Update the namespace in the blazegraph url in all the files under `blazegraph` folder. http://localhost:9999/blazegraph/namespace/myGraph/sparql
+    Update the namespace in the blazegraph url in all the files using graphDB `blazegraph`. http://localhost:9999/blazegraph/namespace/myGraph/sparql

 ## Python Scripts Overview